The Very Best Things To Do In Playa del Carmen

 Como Como Osteria Mediterranea – 10 Avenida, between Calle 12 and 14

 Beware, though, a friendly raccoon lives in the hedge and will likely ask to share your breadsticks.
-If you’re put off by this, skip the garden and sit inside (or order an extra glass of wine, whatever works!).
+If If the atmosphere makes you uncomfortable, you may prefer to sit inside or perhaps order an extra glass of wine, whichever you find suitable.

-For more restaurant suggestions, check out my guide to cheap eats in Playa del Carmen.
+For more restaurant suggestions, refer to my guide to cheap eats in Playa del Carmen.

 PLAYA DEL CARMEN NIGHTLIFE: WHERE TO DRINK